I Want to Thank You (song)

 "I Want to Thank You" is a song by American singer Alicia Myers, released in 1981, originally as a track from her debut album, Alicia (1981).
 The song was later included as a single on her 1982 album, I Fooled You This Time, due to its heavy rotation in clubs by DJs in the United States and United Kingdom.
-The song was written by Kevin McCord, who also produced it alongside Irene Perkins.
-It debuted on the Hot Black Singles chart, where it ran for 11 weeks, peaking at number 37 in November 1982.
+The song was written by Kevin McCord, bassist for Myers' former band One Way, who also produced it alongside Irene Perkins.
+It debuted on the US Billboard Hot Black Singles chart, where it ran for 11 weeks, peaking at number 37 in November 1982.
+In 2022, Rolling Stone ranked "I Want to Thank You" number 136 in their list of the "200 Greatest Dance Songs of All Time".